HelloThereMatey/Bootleg_Macro/README.md

    `python chartist.py`

- - You could alternatively run everything in an editor such as VS code yet if your're not planning to edit any code I'd recommend to stick with the terminal method.
+ - You could alternatively run everything in an editor such as VS code, yet if you're not planning to edit any code I'd recommend to stick with the terminal method.
  - A free excel alternative such as libre office can be used but make sure that the file type is always ".xlsx".

 ### USD NET LIQUIDITY SCRIPT: